brenns10/minesweeper/README.md

 * `d`: Dig.
 This is what clicking normally is in minesweeper.
 * `f`: Flag.
 This places a flag.
+* `r`: Reveal.
+Use this to dig all the neighbors of a cell marked with the number *n*, when you have already flagged the *n* neighbors that have mines.

 Whitespace doesn't matter too much.  `d 0, 3`, `d0,3`, `d0, 3`, and `d 0,3` are
 all OK.
 I guess the only thing you can't do is put a space between the row and